-Since the start of Alibaba’s Taobao, Chinese are buying luxury products overseas and sells them in the on-line marketplace with discounted prices, as luxury products from overseas tends to be cheaper than buying in mainland China.
+Since the start of Alibaba’s Taobao, the Chinese are buying luxury products overseas and selling them in the online marketplace at discounted prices, as luxury products from overseas tend to be cheaper than buying in mainland China.
 According to the “2019 China Luxury E-Commerce Report”, although more than 60% of luxury online consumption is contributed by first and second-tier cities, third to sixth-tier cities have greater development potential, and sales growth is staggering.

 3. Chinese consumers are really into online luxury shopping